 Why trust us on website blockers?

-We are parents and know the importance of protecting children from online threats, dangerous content, cyberbullies and too much screen time.
-Over the last 15 years we have tested and reviewed parental control software, including internet filters and cell phone monitoring programs, that offer great tools that lets parents to know what their kids are up to in the cyberworld.
+We are parents and know the importance of protecting children from online misinformation, dangerous content, cyberbullies, and too much screen time.
+Over the last 15 years we have tested and reviewed parental control software that offer great tools that lets parents to know what their kids are up to online.

 As part of our research, we subscribe to news outlets and security bloggers that focus on internet security, online privacy and parental control, so we stay on top of the dangers lurking online and changes in the industry.
 We are interested in how well the tools of these programs help parents keep children safe online, and we enjoy the opportunity to thoroughly test these programs so we can give you good – and safe – internet filter options.

 What to look for in internet filter software

 When we tested internet filter software, we looked at exactly what each program blocked.
 This included the number of filter categories, if websites slipped through the cracks and if the program included a blacklist where we could add specific site URLs to block.
 Other programs have tools, such as screenshots and social media blocking, that can be used for similar purposes, but these require you to be more proactive for it to be effective.

 Activity recording and parent notification